uwmadisoncals/cals-main-plugins/threewp-broadcast/readme.txt

 Xcache v3, which does support namespaces, has not yet been tested.
 Anyone with Xcache v3 experience is welcome to contact me with info.

 == Changelog ==

+= 28.3 20160309 =

+* New: Plugin Pack Plugin: <a href="https://plainviewplugins.com/threewp-broadcast-premium-pack/post-expirator-broadcast-plugin/">Post Expirator</a> adds support for Aaron Axelsen's <a href="https://wordpress.org/plugins/post-expirator/">Post Expirator</a> plugin.
+* New: Plugin Pack Plugin: <a href="https://plainviewplugins.com/threewp-broadcast-premium-pack/rebroadcast-broadcast-plugin/">Rebroadcast</a> updates selected parent posts by using a bulk action.
+* Fix: Non-admins can see the simple Broadcast info again upon visiting the Broadcast menu item.
+* Fix: Escape blog names to allow for angled brackets in blog names.
+* Fix: Check for parent linkage as the post parent on child blogs.
+* Fix: Prevent duplicate site url in guid in subdirectory installs.
+* Code: broadcasting_data object now has $parent_broadcast_data.

+= 28 20160118 =

+* Fix: Always run database table creation code upon activation.
+* New Plugin Pack Plugin: <a href="https://plainviewplugins.com/threewp-broadcast-premium-pack/eventon-broadcast-plugin/">EventOn</a> - Adds support for Ashan Jay's <a href="http://www.myeventon.com/">EventON</a> plugin with tickets.

+= 27.2 20151215 =

+* Fix: Fixed support for Yoast SEO v3 canonical link.
+* New Plugin Pack Plugin: <a href="https://plainviewplugins.com/threewp-broadcast-premium-pack/siteorigin-page-builder-broadcast-plugin/">SiteOrigin Page Builder</a> adds support for <a href="https://wordpress.org/plugins/siteorigin-panels/">SiteOrigin's Page Builder plugin</a>.

+= 20151209 =

+* Tested with WP 4.4

+= 27 20151124 =

+* Fix: Simplified thumbnail copying code, for those with thumbnails on CDNs.
+* Fix: Savings calculator was calculating wage per minute, not per hour.
+* The overwrite existing attachment is now described as "Delete and then recopy the attachment" instead of "Overwrite the attachment".
+* New Plugin Pack Plugin: <a href="https://plainviewplugins.com/threewp-broadcast-premium-pack/avia-layout-builder-broadcast-plugin/">Avia Layout Builder</a> - Run the hidden Avia Layout Builder content through the Attachment Shortcode Broadcast plugin.
+* New Plugin Pack Plugin: <a href="https://plainviewplugins.com/threewp-broadcast-premium-pack/update-attachments-broadcast-plugin/">Update Attachments</a> - Update existing attachments by copying over the files to the child blogs.
+* New Plugin Pack Plugin: <a href="https://plainviewplugins.com/threewp-broadcast-premium-pack/cdn-workaround-broadcast-plugin/">CDN Workaround</a> - Work around faulty CDNs that do not report the correct URL for attachments.
+* New Plugin Pack Plugin: <a href="https://plainviewplugins.com/threewp-broadcast-premium-pack/php-code-broadcast-plugin/">PHP Code</a> - Run custom PHP code on selected blogs.
+Easily switch themes for all blogs, for example.
+* Code: Removed "find unlinked child" post action since it makes no sense.
+* Code: Added get_existing_attachment_actions and apply_existing_attachment_action actions.
+* Code: Removed unused upload_dir from attachment_data::from_attachment_id().
+* Code: Taxonomies are dumped upon debug.

+= 26 20151102 =
+* Fix: Try to get post sticky status via _POST variables and via function, in case one is broadcasting via API and the POST sticky status isn't available.
+* New: Time savings tab.
+Keep track of how much time and money you've saved by using Broadcast.
+* New Plugin Pack Plugin: <a href="https://plainviewplugins.com/threewp-broadcast-premium-pack/thumbnail-sizes-broadcast-plugin/">Thumbnail Sizes</a> allows for different additional thumbnail sizes on a per-blog basis.
+* New Plugin Pack Plugin: <a href="https://plainviewplugins.com/threewp-broadcast-premium-pack/bbpress-broadcast-plugin/">bbPress</a> adds support for <a href="https://wordpress.org/plugins/bbpress/">BBPress</a> forums, topics and replies.
+* Premium pack has been split up.
+Each plugin pack can be purchased individually (and cheaper, of course).

+= 25 20151024 =
+* Blog Groups: This is the last time this obsolete plugin will be released.
+If you wish to use it in the future, copy it to another plugin directory and activate it from there.
+The replacement is the Blog Groups 2 plugin in the plugin pack.
+* Fix: Prevent duplicates when referring to parent posts on the child blog.
+See https://wordpress.org/support/topic/acf-clone-post-issue?replies=3
+* Fix: Attachments in child posts were getting the wrong guid.
+See 2 year old bug https://core.trac.wordpress.org/ticket/25650 that is still open.
+* Code: custom_fields()->child_fields() now method chain.
+* Code: get_post_types action has two new conveience methods: add_type and add_types.
+* New Plugin Pack Plugin: <a href="https://plainviewplugins.com/threewp-broadcast-premium-pack/sync-taxonomies-broadcast-plugin/">Sync Taxonomies</a> now allows for recording taxonomy changes and then replaying them on other blogs, simplifying mass-editing of terms.

 = 24 20151009 =
 * New: Allow children to be unlinked / trashed / deleted from the meta box.